 • Plus lots more...

-Develop pupils’ understanding of characters in your classroom using our Conscience Alley worksheets, which can also be easily adapted into a drama activity.
+Develop pupils’ understanding of characters in your classroom using our Conscience Alley worksheets.
+You can also easily adapt this into a drama activity.

 What is Conscience Alley?